 - Age groups don't mix.
 Pick either Juvenile (0–12), Young Adult (13–18), or General Adult (all ages).

-- This means that in the left-hand column in Octavo, all of your codes will start with one of the following:
+- In Octavo, all of your codes will start with one of the following:

 - JUV for Juvenile Fiction